Stop Your Bathroom Sink Leaks: The Ultimate Guide

 Leak Coming From The P-Trap

 The P-trap is the curved-shaped pipe beneath the drain.
 The P-traps are held together with a slip nut connecting it to the sink pipe.
-Tighten any loose slip nut using hand tools and, if that fails, an adjustable wrench, pipe wrench, or pliers to tight any slip nuts.
+Tighten any loose slip nut using hand tools and, if that fails, an adjustable wrench, pipe wrench, or pliers to tighten any slip nuts.

 ARS/Rescue Rooters Can Stop Leaking Bathroom Sinks